 Wigleaf magazine named the story to the long list of its 2013 Top 50 (Very) Short Fictions.

 The Collagist interviewed me regarding the story in August 2012 and posted the interview to The Collagist blog in December 2012.
 Pre-2014 posts on the blog have been deleted.
-Here is the complete interview:
+Here, lightly edited for clarity, is the complete interview:

 - Q: What is the origin story for this story?

-- A: It began with setting: a wedding at a Finger Lakes hotel, October eight years ago, and the season’s first flurries as the last of us staying elsewhere stumbled to our cars.
-The leftover wine I brought from another wedding.
+- A: It began with setting: a wedding at a Finger Lakes hotel, October eight years ago, and the season’s first flurries as the last of us staying elsewhere walked to our cars.
+The leftover wine in the story I brought from another wedding.
 All the characters arose in writing, as did what develops, except the talk about the bride.
-I was remembering a group at the Finger Lakes wedding who peppered conversation with tales of another they expected and who never showed, remaining legend.
+I was remembering a group at the Finger Lakes wedding who peppered conversation with tales of a guest they expected and who never showed, remaining legend.
 Occasions set aside from routine by ritual or geography—weddings, funerals, holidays; writing conferences—do much of fiction writers’ setup work.
 They have three-part structure built-in; they can contain, compressed, acquaintances’ entire arcs.
-At the time, they seem to culminate more unmarked days, epitomizing, signifying more.
+At the time, they seem to culminate the unmarked days guests come from and return to, epitomizing, signifying more.
 Weddings especially evoke a sense of summiting a peak that will be visible from years to come.
 And which, for most guests, soon recedes into the blue distance.
 “The crowded past” is Jay McInerney’s phrase in Brightness Falls.